apache/infrastructure-website/content/pages/git-primer.md

 Projects can set up as many **public repositories** as their development work requires, using <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.

-Each project can also have a **private repository** space for working on sensitive issues such as security patches.
+Each project can also have a **private repository** space for working on sensitive issues such as:

+  - security patches
+  - writing a draft of the project Board report when there is a section that will appear in a `<private>` tag
+  - sharing credentials

+The private repository is **not** for uses such as project code development not related to a security issue.

+See the [Project Code Repository Policy](project-repo-policy.html) for further details.

 Open a Jira ticket for Infra to request a private repository.
-See the [Project Code Repository Policy](project-repo-policy.html) for further details.

 <h2 id="repocheckout">Repository checkout<a class="headerlink" href="#repocheckout" title="Permanent link">&para;</a></h2>